iamchrishodges/swapi-cli/README.md

 # swapi-cli
-This project demonstrates a simple implementation of requesting resources from a RESTful API thorugh C#.
+This project demonstrates a simple implementation of requesting resources from a RESTful API through C#.

 # Contents